Jerzy Popiełuszko: Early life and priesthood

 Popiełuszko's sermons were routinely broadcast by Radio Free Europe, and thus became known throughout Poland for their uncompromising stance against the regime.

+Popiełuszko had a dog named Tajniak, meaning "secret agent".
+It was run over by a ZSD Nysa.

 Assassination

 Invited by the Pastoral Care of the Working People (Duszpasterstwo Ludzi Pracy), Popiełuszko arrived in Bydgoszcz on 19 October 1984.
 At 18:00, he celebrated Holy Mass at the Church of the Holy Polish Brothers Martyrs.

 A car accident had been set up to kill Popiełuszko on 13 October 1984 but he evaded it.
 The alternative plan was to kidnap him; it was carried out on 19 October 1984.
-The priest was beaten to death by three Security Police officers: Captain Grzegorz Piotrowski, Leszek Pękala, and Waldemar Chmielewski.
+Popiełuszko was beaten to death by three Security Police officers: Captain Grzegorz Piotrowski, Leszek Pękala, and Waldemar Chmielewski.
 They pretended to have problems with their car and flagged down Popiełuszko's car for help.
 Popiełuszko was severely beaten, tied up and put in the trunk of the car.
 The officers bound a stone to his feet and dropped him into the Vistula Water Reservoir near Włocławek from where his body was recovered on 30 October 1984.
 A day after the discovery, President Ronald Reagan acknowledged that Polish people lamented as they were aware of Popiełuszko's passing.
 Reagan stated that Popiełuszko "was a champion of Christian values and a courageous spokesman for the cause of liberty."

 News of the political murder caused an uproar throughout Poland, and the murderers and one of their superiors, Colonel Adam Pietruszka, were convicted of the crime.
 A huge crowd estimated to be between 600,000 to 1 million, including Lech Wałęsa, attended his funeral on 3 November 1984.
 The murder was widely used in political propaganda of the Polish opposition in the late 1980s.
 Popiełuszko's murderers – Captain Grzegorz Piotrowski, Leszek Pękala, Waldemar Chmielewski and Colonel Adam Pietruszka, responsible for giving the order to kill – received prison sentences.

 Popiełuszko was posthumously awarded the Order of the White Eagle, Poland's highest decoration, in 2009.
 He is buried in St. Stanislaus Kostka Church, Warsaw, where millions of visitors paid tribute, including famous politicians like U.S. Vice President George Bush in September 1987.